ddvk/rmfakecloud/README.md

 ## [Docs](https://ddvk.github.io/rmfakecloud/)

 ## NB
+for SW 3.15 `STORAGE_URL` should not be set (only only https://some.host without a port can be used)

 The current release of rmfakecloud support file synchronization for SW <= 3.14.1.
 Newer releases have not been tested yet.

 For Tablet SW > 3.X, rendering of the notebooks [is not yet supported](https://github.com/ddvk/rmfakecloud/issues/255).